Send and receive messages¶

 In this article we will cover the process of construction, transmission and receipt of the reply.
 We will deal with parsing in a future article.

-Constructing a FIX Message¶
+Construct a FIX message¶

-Message Structure¶
+Message structure¶

 In our sample application we have created a class responsible of creating FIX messages.
 The class is called MessageConstructor and can be found in the FIX API Library project.